Sigma-Production/PteroFreeStuffinstaller/README.md

 Or if u have request what i should add make a issue

-Made By Finniedj And Twixgamer
+Made By Finniedj, JohnB75, Twixgamer